Frequently Asked Questions

 How does Hygraph help manage multilingual web apps and sites?

-How do I set up localization and add new languages in Hygraph?
+How do I set up localization in Hygraph?

-Yes, Hygraph allows you to localize assets such as images, audio, and video for different regions and languages.
-You can display different versions of assets based on the user's locale or set a default asset to use across all languages.
-This ensures that all aspects of your content, not just text, are tailored for each audience.
-[Source]
+Yes, Hygraph allows you to localize assets, including images, audio, and video, for different regions and languages.
+You can display different versions of assets based on locale or set a default for all cases.
+Source

 Features & Capabilities